Pawsey-Internships/pawsey-version-control/_episodes/07-github.md

 >
 > We use SSH here because, while it requires some additional configuration, it is a
 > security protocol widely used by many applications.
 The steps below describe SSH at a
 > minimum level for GitHub.
+A [supplementary episode](https://pawsey-internships.github.io/version-control/16-access-tokens/index.html)
-A supplemental episode to this lesson discusses advanced setup
+> to this lesson discusses how to set up and use the HTTPS protocol with GitHub,
-> and concepts of SSH and key pairs, and other material supplemental to git related SSH.
+> which requires a Personal Access Token (PAT).
 {: .callout}

 ![Changing the Repository URL on GitHub](../fig/github-change-repo-string.png)